Mastering the Order of Operations: A practical guide

 The Importance of Parentheses

 Parentheses significantly alter the order of operations.
-They override the standard PEMDAS/BODMAS rules, forcing you to evaluate the expression within the parentheses first.
+On top of that, they override the standard PEMDAS/BODMAS rules, forcing you to evaluate the expression within the parentheses first.
 Using parentheses effectively is essential to avoid ambiguity and ensure accurate calculations.

 Common Mistakes and Misconceptions